shivashankarbejjanki/Banking-System/README.md

 Add transaction history for each account
 Add user authentication (login system)

-⚡This project is for learning purposes and demonstrates basic Java OOP concepts in a real-world scenario.
+>>>This project is for learning purposes and demonstrates basic Java OOP concepts in a real-world scenario.